tholonia/iching_cli/book/intro/content/iching_intro.md

 ~~*Note: While I have not shown the N-state distribution cloud for middle transitions (because it was too difficult to show in a reasonable manner), you can imagine the transition from the round N-state cloud in Inception transitioning to the N-state cloud in Diffusion, which is a one-dimensional line that stretches to infinity.
 Imagine the transitional clouds centered around the densest part of the “branches”, and increasingly and exponentially expanding outward and upward.*~~

-# Section III: Tholonic Mapping of the I-Ching
+# Section III: Tholonic-I Ching Mapping

 ## Directional Flow of the I-Ching